SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 ## Customizing and Extending Components

-[comment]: <> As mentioned in the [architecture document](architecture.md), when customizing or extending the sample app component, do not modify the packages within `@sfcc-bff` and `@sfcc-core`.
-These packages are published and consumed via `npm`.
-Instead, create a new custom package either within the monorepo or a new module that registers itself with `@sfcc-core\core` and provides access to data from a third-party service.
-Then you can extend the data model and extend the query for the client component.

 To extend a sample app component, create a custom package.
 Place the custom package in the monorepo or in a new module.
-If you place it in a new module, make the module register itself with `@sfcc-core\core.`New modules typically provides access to data from a third-party service.
+If you place it in a new module, make the module register itself with `@sfcc-core\core.`New modules also typically provide access to data from a third-party service.
 (When extending sample app components, do not modify the packages in `@sfcc-bff` and `@sfcc-core`.)

 This example below shows how to create a product recommendations extension for the product details component: